 St. Augustine has several great breweries & craft beer bars.
 The two main areas for drinking in central St. Augustine are separated by the Matanzas River.
 However, the area is walkable across the Bridge of Lions.
-St. Augustine’s breweries & craft beer bars include Old Coast Ales, A1A Ale Works, Ancient City Brewing, Dog Rose Brewing Company, Bog Brewing Company, Sarbez!, and more.
+St. Augustine’s breweries & craft beer bars include Old Coast Ales, A1A Ale Works, Dog Rose Brewing Company, Bog Brewing Company, Sarbez!, and more.
 For more, check out my post about St. Augustine craft beer.

 St. Augustine Distillery

 St. Augustine Distillery is located in the historic Florida Power & Ice Plant near downtown St. Augustine.
 The distillery uses ingredients from small sustainable farms & companies around the United States.
 Tours & tastings are available, and there’s also a bar/restaurant attached.
 Read all about my visit to St. Augustine Distillery.